 - Pulse rate

 - Skin temperature

-How wearables could prevent readmissions
+How wearables could prevent and reduce hospital readmissions

 A small wearable adhesive at the base of a home health patient’s throat could track voice strength over time, Langham sites as an example.

-“The wearable would allow us to instantly track strength of voice, so we’re watching that throughout the week, and suddenly we notice on Wednesday that there is a 20 percent decline in activity; they’re walking less, talking less,” Langham said.
+“The wearable would allow us to instantly track strength of voice, so we’re watching that throughout the week, and suddenly we notice on Wednesday that there is a 20% decline in activity; they’re walking less, talking less,” Langham said.
 “The patient doesn’t feel bad yet, but we’re still able to detect clinical problems.
 Based on that we can send out a nurse.”

 Early detection of those small problems would allow clinicians to intervene before it develops into something more serious that could lead to a hospital readmission or emergency room visit.